 Student Privacy Statement

-"Personal information" is defined broadly in the Privacy Laws and GDPR as recorded information or opinion that relates to an identified or identifiable individual.
+"Personal information" is defined broadly in the Privacy Laws as recorded information or opinion that relates to an identified or identifiable individual.

 The University collects and processes personal information from a student at enrolment, and throughout their studies and engagement with the University, as part of their student record and for a number of purposes.
 Such purposes mainly relate to the proper administration of an individual's course of study at the University, the University's internal planning requirements, the administration of relevant health and welfare programs, and for government reporting.